All Kilachand students complete a substantial work of empirical or scholarly research, creativity, or invention by the close of their senior year.

 The Keystone Project is flexible and gives Kilachand students the opportunity to pursue research or creative work through their major departments, home schools and colleges, or Kilachand.
 There are various defined pathways through which Kilachand students can complete the Keystone Project.

 The material resources for a project can be just as important as the intellectual components.
-Kilachand is committed to supporting its students’ research and creative projects while promoting responsible use of Kilachand’s resources, making students aware of resources they may not have considered, and ensuring access to needed resources for projects.
+Kilachand is committed to supporting its students’ research and creative projects while promoting responsible use of Kilachand’s financial resources, making students aware of resources they may not have considered, and ensuring access to needed resources for projects.
 Students pursuing all project pathways are welcome to submit budget proposals to Kilachand and should familiarize themselves with the Keystone Project budget guidelines.